awsdocs/aws-app-mesh-user-guide/doc_source/routes.md

 ### \(Optional\) **Retry policy**

 A retry policy enables clients to protect themselves from intermittent network failures or intermittent server\-side failures\.
 A retry policy is optional, but recommended\.
-The retry timeout values define the duration of time between retry attempts\.
+The retry timeout values define the timeout per retry attempt \(including the initial attempt\)\.
 If you don't define a retry policy, then App Mesh may automatically create a default policy for each of your routes\.
 For more information, see [Default route retry policy](envoy-defaults.md#default-retry-policy)\.
 + For **Retry timeout**, enter the number of units for the timeout duration\.
 A value is required if you select any protocol retry event\.
 + For **Retry timeout unit**, select a unit\.
 A value is required if you select any protocol retry event\.
 + For **Max retries**, enter the maximum number of retry attempts when the request fails\.
 A value is required if you select any protocol retry event\.
 We recommend a value of at least two\.